Lawyers Call For Drivers To Be Vigilant of Other Road Users

-A motorcyclist who suffered serious injuries when a car performed a U-turn on a busy main road, ploughing into him and sending him hurtling through the air, has joined calls for drivers to be more vigilant of other road-users after receiving a five-figure settlement to help get his life back on track.
+A cyclist seriously injured when a car ploughed into him on a busy roundabout, hitting him with such force that he was thrown through the air, has joined calls for drivers to be more vigilant of other road-users after receiving a five-figure settlement to help get his life back on track.

-Rosalyn Holmes, a personal injury expert at Irwin Mitchell, said: “Owain is only too aware that his injuries could have been far more serious.
-The settlement is for both the physical and psychological injuries he suffered and will hopefully allow him to now move forward with his life.
+Sophie Davies, a road accident expert at Irwin Mitchell, said: “Trevor is only too aware that his injuries could have been even more serious.